 8. Have Unlimited Generosity.

-I have no intention to store my knowledge and make it as my trade secret.
+I have no intention to store my knowledge and make it my “trade secret”.
 My knowledge is only useful when others use them.
+I will not allow my winning secrets to be buried with me and neither should you.

 Starting up is up to you.
-I am confident to say that you start with #8 because that’s the easiest and simplest idea.
+I am confident to say that you start with #8 because that’s easy and simple.
 However, 99.99 percent of people keep it as a good idea and never do anything about it.